 After the final report is completed, the self-advocate has the opportunity to further develop their independent skills using the online Skills Inventory tool.
 The online Skills Inventory™ provides activities and lessons that develop specific skills.
 For those self-advocates who are out of the family home, the Skills Inventory™ is still a useful tool for identifying skills that need to be developed and maintained.

 To develop and maintain skills, an ILO Skills Tutor can be hired to with the self-advocate using the online Skills Inventory tool as an interactive tool.

-As an ILO Community Group member, we recognize that you and your self-advocate may not be ready to actively prepare for independent living.
-One of the reasons the Community Group was created, however, was to provide the opportunity for individuals with disabilities to participate in our organization and to learn about and embrace our community building philosophies at any stage of their special needs journey.
+ILO recognizes that families may not be ready to actively prepare for independent living.
+One of the reasons the Community Group was created was to provide an opportunity for individuals with disabilities to participate in ILO and learn about our community building philosophies.

 Community Group members have access to the Skills Inventory – an essential step of the ILO training and part of the Full Life Process – without committing to the full training program.
 If you have any questions or would like to sign up for the Skills Inventory, please contact us at firstname.lastname@example.org.